area9innovation/flow9/tools/flowe/readme.md

    BExp = Backend, Typed Expressions.
    Status: Mostly done.
 Fixing bugs in type checker.

 4. Then plug into the backends.
-Initial JS backend exists. js=1
+Initial JS backend exists. js=1.
+We can also use flowc backends, such as Java.

 This pipeline is exposed by